jharwell/sierra/docs/src/getting_started.rst

    - Set :envvar:`SIERRA_PLUGIN_PATH` appropriately so SIERRA can find plugins you define.

-   Different platforms may require additional environments to be set.
+   Different engines may require additional environments to be set.

 #.
 Learn SIERRA's runtime :ref:`usage/runtime-tree`.
 When running,
    SIERRA will create a (rather) large directory structure for you, so reading